Tagliatelle with Fresh Tomato & Sausage

-Tagliatelle with Fresh Tomato Sausage Ragu is a delicious pasta dish tossed with a few fresh ingredients, along with cooked crumbled sausages, cherry tomatoes, fresh basil, and red onion.
-A simple and quick sausage ragu that tastes amazing and it’s ready in 15 minutes, makes dinner come together in a snap!
+Tagliatelle with Fresh Tomato & Sausage is a delicious pasta dish tossed with a few fresh ingredients, along with crumbled sausages.
+This simple sauce is quick to make and tastes amazing.
+Best of all, it’s ready in 15 minutes, and makes dinner come together in a snap!

 - extra virgin olive oil